 About User Experience (UX) Design

-It’s a method that encourages critical and creative thinking.
+It’s a method that encourages both analytical and creative thinking.

 UX is about solving problems, the conundrums that keep a business owner up at night.
+Or the ones you don’t even know about.
 Digital products are especially prone to such intangibles.
 The solution is simple, but hard to do well: it’s listening to understand.
 The answers are hiding in the minds of the users.
 It’s their personal experience that counts.
 Even the best designers can’t find this out by sitting at their desk.
 UX designers often talk about “getting out of the building,” listen to your audience, and do it in a skillful way.

 UX is the thinking behind the visual design.
 It’s often invisible work, done “under the hood,” but the results are what makes the engine run smoothly.
 The key to success is gaining insights about the people who will be using your product.
 Hiring a user experience (UX) designer is like having a Sherlock Holmes on your team—except that fortunately Mr. Holmes has now developed empathy and emotional intelligence.